Colon Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Options for Colon Cancer

 Treatment of stage IV and recurrent colon cancer may include the following:

-Chemotherapy given before surgery to shrink the tumor, after surgery, or both before and after.
+- Chemotherapy given before surgery to shrink the tumor, after surgery, or both before and after.

-Chemotherapy and targeted therapy with a monoclonal antibody or an angiogenesis inhibitor.
+- Chemotherapy and/or targeted therapy with a monoclonal antibody or an angiogenesis inhibitor.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV colon cancer and recurrent colon cancer.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.